vulkano-rs/vulkano-www/content/guide-compute-pipeline.md

 <center><object data="/guide-compute-pipeline-1.svg"></object></center>

-> **Note**: In the very far future it may be possible to write programs in Rust, or in a
+> **Note**: In the very far future it may be possible to write shaders in Rust, or in a
 > domain specific language that resembles Rust.

 ## The GLSL code